Best Organic Baby Formula: 2021 Buyers Guide

 - Stage 1: 0 to 6 months -The nutritional profile of Stage 1 formula corresponds to the nutrients, vitamins, and minerals that newborns and infants need.
 All Stage 1 formulas (sometimes called “first infant milk”) are suitable as a complete source of nutrition, or as a supplement to breast milk.

-- Stage PRE: From birth - In most ways, Stage PRE formulas are very similar to Stage 1 and are suitable from birth to six months.
+- Stage PRE: From birth - In most ways, Stage PRE formulas are very similar to Stage 1 and are suitable from birth onwards.
 Despite the name, they are not related to premature babies (“preemies”).
 The main difference is that Stage PRE formulas do not contain any starch, which can sometimes be difficult for newborns to digest.
 In addition, Holle Bio Stage PRE contains additional lactose, rather than the maltodextrin found in Holle Bio Stage 1.

 - Baby’s Only Organic Dairy -- Manufactured by Nature’s One, this USDA Organic toddler formula is free from corn syrup and GMO ingredients, although it does contain brown rice syrup and soy oil.